Overview of Federal Income Taxes

 The Federal Income Tax: How Are You Taxed?

 The federal personal income tax that is administered by the Internal Revenue Service (IRS) is the largest source of revenue for the U.S. federal government.
-Nearly all working Americans are required to file a tax return with the IRS each year and most pay taxes throughout the year in the form of payroll taxes that are withheld from their paychecks.
+Nearly all working Americans are required to file a tax return with the IRS each year.
+In addition to this, most people pay taxes throughout the year in the form of payroll taxes that are withheld from their paychecks.

-Income taxes in the U.S. are calculated based on tax rates that range from 10% to 39.6%.
-(President Trump and Republicans in Congress have proposed lowering the highest tax rate to 37%, along with other changes in a major plan for tax reform.)
-Taxpayers can lower their tax burden and the amount of taxes they owe by claiming exemptions, deductions and credits.
-Below, we’ll take a closer look at the most important IRS tax rules to help you understand how your taxes are calculated.
+Income taxes in the U.S. are calculated based on tax rates that range from 10% to 37%.
+Taxpayers can lower their tax burden and the amount of taxes they owe by claiming deductions and credits.